Healthdirect Free Australian health advice you can count on.

 What is serotonin?

-Serotonin is a chemical that has several important jobs in the body.
-It’s a natural mood stabiliser that controls wellbeing and happiness.
-Not having enough serotonin is thought to contribute to depression.
+Serotonin is a chemical messenger that has some important jobs in the brain and around the body.
+It is involved in controlling your mood.
+Low serotonin levels in the brain are thought to contribute to depression.

-Serotonin is manufactured by the body’s nerve cells.
-It is formed during a chemical reaction involving a protein called tryptophan.
+Serotonin is made by the body's nerve cells from a protein called tryptophan.

-Serotonin is found throughout the body, but mainly in the intestines, brain and blood.
-It helps your body to work properly by sending messages between the nerve cells.
+Serotonin works throughout the body, but mainly in the intestines, brain and blood.
+It works by sending messages between different body cells.

 What is the role of serotonin?

 Serotonin has many different roles.
 It helps control the muscles and how you move, and it influences appetite and how your bowels work.
-It is used to push out food when you vomit or have diarrhoea.
-It also helps your blood to clot, to heal wounds, and it plays a role in the health of your bones.
+It is used to push out food from your digestive system (gut) when you vomit or have diarrhoea.
+It also helps your blood to clot and wounds to heal, and is involved in inflammation.

 What happens if I have too little serotonin?